tankerwng/handbook/benefits/health-insurance.md

 ## Eligibility

-Eligible full-time employees will be enrolled in the health plan immediately upon starting with thoughtbot.
-Apprentices are not eligible for Health Insurance.
-Apprentices who are promoted to Developer or Designer become eligible on the first day of their new position.
+All full-time employees will be enrolled in the health plan immediately upon starting with thoughtbot.

 ## Medical Insurance